 These positions will be assigned a maximum of 1040 hours per 12 month period.

-This is a non-exempt, on-call employment opportunity.
+This is a non-exempt, temporary on-call employment opportunity and may end at any time at the discretion of the Library.
 With the exception of sick leave, this classification is not eligible for benefits.
 In lieu of benefits, premium pay starting at 5% is applied in addition to the pay rate for this appointment based on hours worked.

 This recruitment is open to the public and to The Seattle Public Library’s employees.
 Please read the How to Apply section of this bulletin for more information.
-Candidates are asked to submit their application materials in NEOGOV by 5:00 p.m. on February 6, 2026.
+Candidates are asked to submit their application materials in NEOGOV by 5:00 p.m. on June 12, 2026, to be considered.

 The Student Assistant Program enables students who are enrolled in high school, undergraduate degree, vocational or G.E.D. programs to gain work experience in a public library.
 This employment program for teens and young adults promotes teamwork, service to the community, and provides valuable support for the Library.